264 million people affected worldwide 1

 What is depression?

 Depression is a mental disorder that negatively affects how a person feels, thinks and acts.
-Also known as major depressive disorder (MDD), depression is characterized by persistent sadness and lack of interest or pleasure in previously rewarding or enjoyable activities and can lead to disruptions in sleep and appetite .
+Also known as major depressive disorder (MDD), depression is characterised by persistent sadness and lack of interest or pleasure in previously rewarding or enjoyable activities and can lead to disruptions in sleep and appetite .

 Depression severely limits a person’s ability to carry out day-to-day tasks such as work, family life or even meeting friends and partaking in social activities.
 Approximately 260 million people across the globe have depression, making it one of the most prevalent mental disorders .
 Moreover, depression has been one of the highest causes of years lived with disability (YLD) for the past thirty years, representing a significant portion of the global disease burden .